rockettheme/docs/Docs/wordpress/themes/isotope/faq.md

 What is RokSprocket?
 -----

 [RokSprocket][roksprocket] is a powerful content display plugin for WordPress 2.5 and above.
-It was designed as the successor to our legacy content plugins: RokStories, RokTabs, RokNewsPager, RokNewsflash, RokMicronews, and basically any widget in the RT arsenal that manipulates and displays articles.
+It was designed as the successor to our legacy content plugins: RokStories, RokTabs, RokNewsPager, RokNewsflash, RokMicronews, and basically any widget in the RT arsenal that manipulates and displays posts.

 What is Gantry?
 -----